Luanda: 21st century

-After 2002, with the end of the civil war and high economic growth rates fuelled by the wealth provided by the increasing oil and diamond production, major reconstruction started.

-Luanda has also become one of the world's most expensive cities.
+In 2001 the provisional Angolan governments cleared the Boavista slum in Luanda Bay so that a luxury housing redevelopment was possible.
+Luanda has since become one of the world's most expensive cities.

-The central government supposedly allocates funds to all regions of the country, but the capital region receives the bulk of these funds.
-Since the end of the Angolan Civil War (1975–2002), stability has been widespread in the country, and major reconstruction has been going on since 2002 in those parts of the country that were damaged during the civil war.

-Luanda has been of major concern because its population had multiplied and had far outgrown the capacity of the city, especially because much of its infrastructure (water, electricity, roads etc.) had become obsolete and degraded.
+Following the Luanda Agreement in 2002, with the end of the Angolan Civil War and high economic growth rates fuelled by the wealth provided by the increasing oil and diamond production, major reconstruction started.
+Luanda has been of major concern because its population had multiplied and had far outgrown the capacity of the city, especially because much of its infrastructure including water, electricity, and roads had become obsolete and degraded.

 Luanda has been undergoing major road reconstruction in the 21st century, and new highways are planned to improve connections to Cacuaco, Viana, Samba, and the new airport.
 Major social housing is also being constructed to house those who reside in slums, which dominate the landscape of Luanda.
 A large Chinese firm has been given a contract to construct the majority of replacement housing in Luanda.
 The Angolan minister of health recently stated poverty in Angola will be overcome by an increase in jobs and the housing of every citizen.